 The Cost to Restrict Website Content

 While the cost of building a website to restrict website content with Pippin’s Easy Digital Downloads was relatively low, it did involve the purchasing of a few specific items.

 |Media Temple Hosting (per year)||$348|

 |SSL Certificate (per year)||$75|

-While I had to do a couple of small custom upgrades to the Easy Digital Downloads plugin to get it to do exactly what I wanted, Pippin’s article on how to setup and run a WordPress membership website was exceptional and had be up and running in no time.
-In the end, I purchased the developer edition of the Core Extensions Bundle, and the Strip extension so that I could build an unlimited number of membership websites in the future and I’d highly recommend his solution for anybody looking to develop a membership website.
+While I had to do a couple of small custom upgrades to the Easy Digital Downloads plugin to get it to restrict website content the way I wanted, Pippin’s article on how to set up and run a WordPress membership website was exceptional and had been up and running in no time.
+In the end, I purchased the developer edition of the Core Extensions Bundle, and the Stripe extension so that I could build an unlimited number of membership websites in the future and I’d highly recommend his solution for anybody looking to develop a membership website.

 If you’ve used EDD or another membership plugin to restrict websites content on a WordPress website I’d love to hear your suggestions or feedback in the comments below.